 Posted May 2017

 Do you need to borrow money?
-While cash might be the best way to pay, everyday expenses like utility bills and stubborn debt means you can't always save money in a Term deposit or savings account to prepare for your next big purchase.
+While cash might be the best way to pay, everyday expenses like utility bills and stubborn debt means you can't always save money by investing in a term deposit or savings account to prepare for your next big purchase.

 Maybe you’re wanting to finance a new or used vehicle?
 Looking to reduce your debts?
 Or planning a big-ticket purchase?
 If you’re one of these many New Zealanders in need of a quick cash injection, a credit card or personal loan could be exactly what you’re looking for.

 While loans and credit cards share similarities - they both let you borrow money, charge interest, and require that you pay that money back - they also differ in ways that can mean the difference between a manageable repayment and out-of-control debt.

 Today we're helping you make that decision easy by looking at the top 3 things you need to consider when deciding whether a loan or credit card makes the most sense for your next purchase, big or small.